-Heating Element (with gasket)
+Figure 32 - Heating Element (with gasket)

 Check your water heater's data plate for the correct wattage and voltage.
-Heating elements are available at most hardware stores.
+Heating elements are available at your local plumbing supplier.

-Element Wrench
+Figure 33 - Element Wrench

 - Some regular sockets (1 1/2 inch) may work, but regular sockets are often beveled and may slip.
-Inexpensive element wrenches are available at local hardware stores. - Garden hose to drain the tank
+Inexpensive element wrenches are available at your local plumbing supplier. - Garden hose to drain the tank